Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Polaron-Transformed Hamiltonian

-from which it follows immediately that
+from which it follows immediately that \cite{Sowa_Lambert_Seideman_Gauger_2020,Sowa_Lambert_Seideman_Gauger_2020}

-This is particularly remarkable because, referencing Section~\ref{Semiclassical_gamma}, the term $a + a^\dagger$, which gives the semiclassically-oscillating QD energy has now disappeared.
+This is particularly remarkable because, referencing Section~\ref{Semiclassical_gamma}, the term $a + a^\dagger$, which gives the semiclassically oscillating QD energy has now disappeared.
 Moreover, that term obviously contains rotating and counter-rotating waves.
-Thus, especially recalling the discussion in Section~\ref{Power_Broad}, it ought to be clear how a Rotating Wave Approximation in the usual Floquet-Rabi sense is generally not possible if we want to describe effective admittances.
+Thus, especially recalling the discussion in Section~\ref{Power_Broad}, it ought to be clear how a rotating-wave approximation in the usual Floquet-Rabi sense is generally not possible if we want to describe effective admittances.

 Equation~(\ref{eq:HDR_pol}) could be derived directly from \eqr{eq:BCH_app} using fermionic commutation relations.
 However, a simple trick is to note that $a - a^\dagger$ is a Grassmann number.
 Therefore, $e^S$ is \textit{also} a fermionic displacement operator, for which \eqr{eq:displacement_shift} is also valid\cite{Cahill_Glauber_1999}.